-Smith's Grammar-School Speller
+3. Smith's Grammar-School Speller.

 Familiar words, grouped with reference to the sameness of sound of syllables differently spelled.
-Also definitions, complete rules for spelling and formation of derivatives, and exercises in faise orthography.
+Also definitions, complete rules for spelling and formation of derivatives, and exercises in false orthography.

-4. Smith's Speller and Definer's Manual
+4. Smith's Speller and Definer's Manual.

-A complete School Dictionary containing 14,000 words, with various other useful matter in the way of Rules and Exercises.
+A complete School Dictionary, containing 14,000 word, with various other useful matter in the way of rules and exercises.

-5. Smith's Etymology-Small, and Complete Ed's.
+5. Smith's Etymology - Small and Complete Editions.

-The first and only Etymology to recognize the Anglo-Sazon our mother tongue; containing also full lists of derivatives from the Latin, Greek, Gaelic, Swedish, Norman, &c., &c; being, in fact, a complete etymology of the language for schools.
+The first and only Etymology to recognize the Anglo-Saxon our mother tongue; containing also full lists of derivatives from the Latin, Greek, Gaelic, Swedish, Norman, &c., &c.; being, in fact, a complete etymology of the language for schools.